Compiler, IDE and Debugger Toolchain Services

 - Testing, verification and bug-fixing of the toolchain on both software simulators and real target hardware.

-Ashling offer Common Vulnerability Exploits (CVEs) identification and remediation support.
+Ashling offer Common Vulnerability & Exposures (CVEs) identification and remediation support.
 A CVE is a publicly disclosed security vulnerability that may exist in an open-source toolchain (e.g. the compiler) or the run-time target libraries.
 CVEs in run-time libraries are particularly problematic as they may end up also being present i.e. “linked-in” to the end-user’s target application.
 If required, we will take all reasonable steps to ensure CVEs are remediated (i.e. “patched and removed”) before releasing toolchain versions thus allowing you to provide a high-level of security to both your internally developed applications and those of your toolchain end-users.
+For more details see here.

 IDE and Debugger Services